fimmind/vim-hs-type/README.md

 vim-hs-type
 ===========

-This plugin starts as a fork of [vim-hdevtools] and is now still in development.
+This plugin started as a fork of [vim-hdevtools] and is now still in development.
 It aims to improve getting type information ignoring every other abilities of [hdevtools], cause they all are better done by [haskell-ide-engine].

 ## Why is it better than [vim-hdevtools]?
 TODO